Individual Eligibility Criteria

 An ACROD Parking Permit may be issued to an applicant:

-- who is unable to walk and always requires the use of a wheelchair; or
+- who is unable to walk and always requires the use of a wheelchair, mobility or medical aid; or

-- whose ability to walk is severely restricted by a permanent disability or medical condition; or
+- whose ability to walk is significantly restricted by a permanent disability or medical condition; or

-- whose ability to walk is severely restricted by a temporary disability or medical condition.
+- whose ability to walk is significantly restricted by a temporary disability or medical condition (for a minimum of six months); or

-- walks less than 60 meters before stopping; and/or
+- you are unable to walk 60 meters before stopping; or

-- experiences a significant health impact from walking less than 100 meters.
+- you experience a significant health impact from walking 100 meters; or

 - Visual acuity (1.1.V.50) on the Snellen Scale after correction by suitable lenses of less than 6/60 in both eyes; or